amanda-nascimentobarbosa/sql_practice_problems/Introductory Problems.md

 ```
 **Result:**

-The result generates 96 rows, so I decided to only show the first 10 rows.
+- 96 rows were affeted, showing only the top 10

 | OrderID | CustomerID | ShipCountry |
 |---------|------------|-------------|